 BA (Hons), MSc, DPhil

-Senior Research Fellow
+NIHR Oxford Health BRC Senior Research Fellow

 I completed my Bachelor of Arts in Psychology at the University of St Andrews in 2004.
 I then came to Oxford to complete an MSc and DPhil in Neuroscience, funded by a four year Wellcome Trust Studentship in Neuroscience.
-During this period, I completed research projects with Professor Matthew Rushworth and Professor Catherine Harmer for my MSc (2004).
-My DPhil (2007) was supervised by Catherine Harmer and consisted of a series of behavioural and fMRI studies investigating the effects of antidepressants on threat processing.
-I held a Supernumerary Teaching Fellowship at St John's College Oxford from 2008-2014 and I was appointed as Senior Research Fellow in the Department of Psychiatry in April 2012.
-I spent three years working on an NIHR funded 'Cognitive Health in Ageing' project, which involved the development of a range of different interventions for use in older adults and patients with mild cognitive impairment, including cognitive bias modification and interventions designed to enhance selective attention.
-Since December 2015, I have been based in the Psychopharmacology and Emotion Research Lab as a Senior Research Fellow.
+My DPhil (2008) was supervised by Catherine Harmer and consisted of a series of behavioural and functional magnetic resonance imaging (fMRI) studies that were pivotal in demonstrating that antidepressants have effects on emotion-related cognition that can be quantified using computerised behavioural tasks and neuroimaging.
+I held a Supernumerary Teaching Fellowship at St John's College Oxford from 2008-2014.
+In 2018 I was awarded the title of University Research Lecturer and in 2020 I became an NIHR Oxford Health BRC Senior Fellow.